 For almost 50 years, Renascent has been a leader in abstinence-based treatment for alcohol, drug, and food addictions.
 Today Renascent is one of the largest residential addiction treatment centre in Ontario, and a national leader in the field of addiction treatment.
 We’ve helped almost 50,000 individuals, families, loved one, and employers find lasting solutions to the affects of addiction.

-A staggering 87% of women and 75% of men entering treatment require financial support.
+Many people entering treatment require financial support.
 The Renascent Foundation gives people like you the power to help others reclaim their lives from alcoholism and drug addiction.

 Renascent donors fund the best possible care, giving women and men the tools they need to stay clean and sober.
 Donors have also given a voice to the recovery needs of the family, both children and adults, through Renascent’s family programs.
 And because of the generosity of our donors, no one is ever denied treatment for lack of funds.